Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

-\textbf{Step II:} we prove that $\piE_h$ is the \emph{unique} optimal solution to the second term in \eqref{eq:ail_objective_step}, i.e., $ \piE_h = \argmin_{\pi_h} \\ \sum_{h^\prime = h+1}^{H} \Loss_{h^\prime}$.
-In fact, this term manifests the nature of coupled multi-stage policy optimization: the objective in stage $h^\prime > h$ guides the policy optimization in stage $h$.
-To better see this, recall that
+\textbf{Step (II):} We prove that $\pi_{H-1} (a^1|s) = 1$ for all $s \in \goodS$ is the \emph{unique} optimal solution with respect to $\min_{\pi_{H-1}} \Loss_{H}$.
+This property reflects the interdependence of policy optimization across different stages, where the objective at a later stage $H$ influences the optimization process at an earlier stage $H-1$.
+To illustrate this, consider that